bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 ### Home Page - Desktop HTML & LESS

 * [ ] Take 10 minutes to review the code that has already been provided for you.
-Take time to see how the home page was built.
+Take time to see how the home page was built.*DONE*

-* [ ] Add a viewport meta tag to the head of your index.html page
+* [ ] Add a viewport meta tag to the head of your index.html page *DONE*

 * [ ] [Review the provided home desktop design file](design-files/home-desktop.png).
 You are to build the missing navigation system and header image.
-You have been provided all content necessary in the [index.html file](index.html)
+You have been provided all content necessary in the [index.html file](index.html) *DONE*

 * [ ] Navigation Styles: Use the `navigation.less` file for styling.
 * [ ] Main Content Styles: Use the `home-page.less` file for styling

 * [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins